IsmailKonak/PyTorch-SOTA-Implementations/Transformer/EN/README.md

 ## Project Status

 🎉 **Project Completed**: This project is now complete!
-We've implemented the main components of the Transformer architecture, along with thorough documentation, testing, and optimization.
+We've implemented the main components of the Transformer architecture.

 Feel free to explore the completed implementation and dive into the details of the Transformer model.
 If you have any questions or suggestions, don't hesitate to reach out.